TejaswiniGugananthan/PROMPT-ENGINEERING/README.md

 •	**Advanced Reasoning & Problem Solving** – Scaling improves the ability to handle complex reasoning tasks, making AI more useful in decision-making.

 •	**Customization & Adaptability** – Larger models can be fine-tuned for specific industries, improving applications in healthcare, finance, and education.

-While scaling LLMs enhances their capabilities, balancing efficiency, cost, and ethical considerations is crucial for responsible AI development.

 # Result